BookingSync/bookingsync-engine/README.md

 mount BookingSync::Engine => '/'
 ```

-BookingSync Engine uses the `Account` model to authenticate each BookingSync Account, if you do not have an `Account` model yet, create one:
+Bookingsync Engine uses the `Account` model to authenticate each BookingSync Account, if you do not have an `Account` model yet, create one:

 ```console
 rails g model Account